cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 11/15/2024

+- did a major overhaul of all of the CSS in order to remove rounded edges and bring all content closer together
+- introduced new javascript to dynamically grab information from my mastodon profile that updates with changes made

 # # # 11/2/2024

 - modified the mastodon feed javascript to more accurately represent posts coming from mastodon